What is Gross Profit?

 The formula for calculating the gross profit is as follows.

-As a standalone metric, the gross income is not very meaningful, which is the reason that it must be standardized by converting it into percentage form.
+As a standalone metric, the gross income is not too meaningful.
+Hence, the profit metric must be standardized by converting it into percentage form.

 The formula for the gross margin is the company’s gross profit divided by the revenue in the matching period.